asitha-w/XiansAiPlatform-community-edition/samples/document-agent/Services/README.md

 ### Core Components

-- **ValidationInsight**: Represents a single validation finding with severity, section, and details
+- **ValidationInsight**: Represents a single validation finding with severity, message, field path, and suggested action
 - **ValidationResult**: Contains collection of insights with convenience properties
 - **IContractSectionValidator**: Interface for section-specific validators
 - **ContractValidator**: Main orchestrator for all validations